Charles Bonaventure Marie Toullier: The French Revolution

 He became a judge of the Court of Ille-et-Vilaine, then comes back to the bar and defended before the courts and councils of war several accused for political reasons.
 1799, its name is carried on a list of hostages to the exile and detention, but he is saved by the coup d'état of 18 brumaire.
 Of many disputes between the State and the families of emigrants are referred to arbitration.

 The Napoleonic period

-Appointed professor in the reorganization of the University, he wished the Chair of Roman law, but gets French right.
-Despite this disappointment, this has earned us the remarkable book composed by him, and his notebooks, written for his classes, contained the germ.
+Appointed professor in the reorganization of the University, he was appointed professor during the reorganization of the university and sought the Chair of Roman law, but was instead appointed to French law.
+Following this, he produced a series of works based on his lectures and notes. composed by him, and his notebooks, written for his classes, contained the germ.

 1811 (it was almost sixty years), he began the publication of his book, and he received his appointment to the deanery, with a flattering letter of Fontanes, then grand master of the University.
 We know that political views have always raised many storms in Britain, and especially in Rennes.